Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 - Severe congenital neutropenia (also called Kostmann syndrome)

-In addition, people who are treated for another cancer with certain chemotherapy drugs are at a higher risk of developing the leukemia.
-Every cancer survivorship program should screen for this type of leukemia.
+In addition, children who are treated for another cancer with certain chemotherapy drugs are at a higher risk of developing leukemia.
+Every cancer survivorship program should screen for leukemia because of this.

 Most cases of leukemia are not inherited.
 The rare hereditary forms of the disease are caused by a mutation in the patient’s DNA that can be passed down from one generation to another.
 Sometimes the patient gets this mutation from a parent.
-Sometimes it is an entirely new mutation that the patient did not inherit, but that can be passed down to his or her children.
+Sometimes it is an entirely new mutation that the patient did not inherit, but can pass down to his or her children.

 MD Anderson’s Childhood Cancer Survivorship Clinic can screen for chemotherapy-related leukemia for anyone who was diagnosed with cancer before age 21, as well as provide care for all pediatric cancer survivors.